 Future improvements to this technology will enable faster spinning and colder sample temperatures.
-As with cylindrical rotors, smaller MAS spheres will result in higher spinning frequencies allowing for better averaging out the anisotropic interactions.
+As with cylindrical rotors, smaller MAS spheres will result in higher spinning frequencies allowing for better averaging out the anisotropic interactions and greater DNP enhancements, respectively.

-355 Smaller rotors also provide a smaller target for microwaves, allowing for a more homogeneous effective field.
 The use of helium for spinning with cylindrical rotors has led to the ability to perform MAS DNP experiments below 77 K (Matsuki et al., 2015; Tycko, 2012; Thurber and Tycko, 2008).
 Implementing this strategy with MAS spheres will further improve the possible spinning frequencies and allow for experiments below 6 K (Judge et al., 2019; Sesti et al., 2018a, b).
 These cold temperatures will further increase the sensitivity of MAS DNP experiments using MAS spheres.
-Additionally, the adaptable

-- 360 design of the probe-head and stator will aid in the implementation of MAS DNP in high-field narrow bore magnets where space is limited and allow for easier access to more unconventional experiments like EPR detection with MAS NMR.
+Additionally, the adaptable design of the probe-head and stator will aid in the implementation of MAS DNP in high-field narrow bore magnets where space is limited and allow for easier access to more unconventional experiments like EPR detection with MAS NMR.

 This first demonstration of stable cryogenic operation of MAS spheres for DNP is crucial for future developments of MAS spheres.
-The future developments described here will allow for the application of MAS sphere technology to interesting samples for MAS NMR in the fields of biology (Gauto et al., 2021; Narasimhan et al., 2019), material science (Lesage et al., - 365 2010; Berruyer et al., 2018; Rossini et al., 2013), and beyond.
+The future developments described here will allow for the application of MAS sphere technology to interesting samples for MAS NMR in the fields of biology (Gauto et al., 2021; Narasimhan et al., 2019), material science (Lesage et al.,

+2010; Berruyer et al., 2018; Rossini et al., 2013), and beyond.